-The Covid-19 pandemic has reduced global life expectancy by nearly two years between 2019 and 2021, erasing a decade of progress in increasing life expectancy, according to the World Health Organization (WHO)'s annual global health statistics study.
+The Covid-19 pandemic has reduced the average global life expectancy by nearly two years between 2019 and 2021, erasing a decade of progress in increasing life expectancy, according to the annual World Health Statistics study recently released by the World Health Organization (WHO).

 The WHO study found that the Covid-19 pandemic had reversed a steady increase in life expectancy and healthy life expectancy.
 Global life expectancy fell by 1.8 years to 71.4 years, the same level as in 2012.
 The study added that healthy life expectancy had also fallen by 1.5 years to 61.9 years in 2021, the same level as in 2012.